top of page

 DESCENDANTS

-King Hurmond had only two children with his wife and queen of Dorhan, as she succumbed to a severe fever that led her to the realm of the ancient gods.
-After the death of his queen, Hurmond never took another wife under any circumstance.
-The king devoted himself to the education of his son Aykan, who would one day inherit the crown and become the greatest king of Ernt-nador, and to finding a suitable match among the other kingdoms for his daughter Mylénea.
+King Hurmond fathered only two children with his queen, who passed away after a grave fever led her to the ancient gods.
+Following her death, Hurmond never took another wife under any circumstances.
+The king devoted himself to the education of his son Aykan, who would one day inherit the crown and become the greatest king of Ernt-nador, and to finding a suitor from among the other kingdoms for his daughter Mylénea.

 PRINCESS MYLÉNEA